iter8-tools/iter8/mkdocs/docs/concepts/experimentationstrategies.md

         Try a [`Canary` experiment](/getting-started/quick-start/with-knative/).

 === "Conformance"
     `Conformance` testing involves a single version, a `baseline`.
 Iter8 assesses if the `baseline` satisfies the objectives specified in the experiment.
-If it does, then `baseline` is the `winner`; else, there is no `winner`.
+If it does, then the `baseline` is the `winner`; else, there is no `winner`.

     ![Conformance](/assets/images/conformance.png)